AFRICA

 11) How is “control” defined?

 Control is defined as the possibility to exercise a decisive influence de facto or de jure, over an economic agent or its assets, understood as the power to take or block decisions that will determine the commercial strategic behavior.
+For a transaction to be considered as a merger for the purposes of the Competition Law, it is required that said act or transaction involves a change in the economic control over an economic agent.

 12) Acquisition of a minority interest